zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Image compliance tool.md

 # Image compliance tool {#StandardImageFacilitator .concept}

+This topic introduces how to use the image compliance tool to automatically locate the operating system settings of non-Alibaba Cloud specification through operation examples, parameter description, and output details.
+The tool is suitable for importing custom images scenarios.

+## Introduction {#section_sjs_mc4_fgb .section}

 ECS allows you to create instances from imported custom images.
 Imported custom images can be created based on your offline server, virtual machine, or a cloud host on any cloud platform.
 The images you import must meet certain requirements.
 For more information, see [Notes for importing images](reseller.en-US/User Guide/Images/Import images/Notes for importing images.md#).

 To reduce the time required for creating images and instances, we recommend that you use the **image compliance tool** of ECS \(referenced in this document as **compliance tool**\) to create images that comply with the relevant standards.
 The compliance tool can detect non-compliance of various configuration indicators and locations based on a given server environment, generate TXT and JSON detection reports, and offer possible solutions.

 ## Limits {#section_o54_lr1_b2b .section}